 In terms of recruitment, we will continue to run positive action initiatives to attract underrepresented groups to careers with Cleveland Fire Brigade.
 Those groups have been identified currently as women in operational roles, men in fire control roles, members of Black, Asian and Minority Ethnic groups and LGBTQ+ communities across all roles and people in the 17-24 age bracket.
-At the commencement of every recruitment campaign a positive action plan is developed which includes analysis of our community and workforce data aligned to these protected characteristics.
+Positive action will be used to support and attract applicants to recruitment campaigns.

 Active attendance by Crews, Operational Management and Human Resources at taster days, local community events, on-line interactive information sessions and myth busting activities will continue to be used to break down any barriers to recruitment and increase our engagement with those communities.
-The Brigade also has a new Human Resources software system which better enables staff to enter and modify their own personal data.
-We hope by improving our recording systems, that this will encourage staff to provide more information which includes diversity data.
+The Brigade also has a Human Resources software system which enables staff to enter and modify their own personal data.
+We hope by having a clear recording system, it will encourage staff to provide more information which includes diversity data.
 It is important that we share information about our workforce profile to the public as well as our staff with regards to why monitoring data is collected, what it is used for and why the Brigade uses positive action for recruitment purposes.
 This will hopefully encourage individuals to provide their data in the knowledge that it will be held securely and used for specific purposes.